 The University of Wisconsin Arctic High Spectral Resolution Lidar (AHSRL) was deployed at Eureka in August 2005 and has been operating nearly continuously since.
-The AHSRL is capable of separately measuring molecular scattering and particle scat-

-5 tering, which allows a measurement of the extinction profile (Eloranta, 2005).
-The outgoing laser light is circular polarized and the receiver determines the circular depolarization ratio which is related to the linear depolarization ratio using $\delta_c = 2\delta_l/(1-\delta_l)$ (Mishchenko and Hovenier, 1995).
+The AH-SRL is capable of separately measuring molecular scattering and particle scattering, which allows a measurement of the extinction profile (Eloranta, 2005).
+The outgoing laser light at 532 nm is circular polarized and the receiver determines the circular depolarization ratio, δ_c , which is related to the linear depolarization ratio, δ_l , using $\delta_c=2\delta_l/(1-\delta_l)$ (Mishchenko and Hovenier, 1995).
 The linear depolarization ratio is defined as the ratio of the perpendicular backscatter to the parallel backscatter.
-It is an important pa-10 rameter to help distinguish non-spherical from spherical particles which is used here to identify ice crystals in the lower troposphere.
+It is an important parameter to help distinguish non-spherical from spherical particles which is used here to identify ice crystals in the lower troposphere.

-The laser is pointed 4 degrees off the zenith to reduce specular reflection from platelike ice crystals.
+The laser is pointed 4 degrees off the zenith to reduce specular reflection from plate-like ice crystals.
 The backscattering can be measured above a height of 75 m with a height resolution of about 7.5 m.
-In this work the minimum lidar height used is 100 m.
+In this work the minimum lidar height used is 100 m to avoid the noise below 100 m.
+The optical depth of the ice crystal layer is calculated by integrating the lidar determined particle extinction vertical profile upward from 100 m altitude.
+The optical depth profile is linearly extrapolated from 100 m height to the surface in order to calculate the total optical depth of the ice crystal layer.
+For each case study the particle optical depth profile over the ice crystal event was calculated by averaging the individual 2.5 s integrated lidar profiles.